 Matthew Soberman – Director of Time Travel (Est. 2046)

 Matthew joined ToughPigs in June 2012 to write about a fictional horse race.
 Since then, he’s been a senior contributor, occasional photographer, foreign correspondent (to countries you can get to on a Greyhound bus), and co-creator of the “Sesame Street: 50 in 50” series.
 When he’s not thinking about Muppets, he’s usually thinking about Disney theme parks, movies, baseball, comic cons, types of hot dogs, and the collected works of “Weird Al” Yankovic.
+Since 2017, Matthew has also been the curator of @MuppetQuotes, but don’t quote us on that.
+That’s his job.

 Becca Petunia – Hubba-Wha?!‘s Most Trivial Mastermind